 There are many different variations of dust mops, but I am going to focus on 3 common types.
 Cotton, Synthetic and Microfiber.
-I have used all of these over the years for dust mopping floors.
+I have used all of these over the years for dust mopping.
 Some are better than others, but this should help you know and understand the difference.

 These are the traditional and least expensive type of dust mop.
-They have been around for years.
+Cotton dust mops have been around for years.
 Cotton is a natural fiber that works well to “push” large soils and debris but is not very effective for fine dust particles.

 To make them more effective, it is common to use a dust mop treatment.
 This is a chemical that is sprayed directly onto the dust mop to aid in trapping dust.
 While there are many different formulas for dust mop treatment, the main compound is usually a natural oil, typically banana oil.